-Fox is 14, but he acts like he's 7.
-If you want better EPDs and uniform, fine, pigmented gray fleeces with no guard hair, here you go!
+Fox is 15, but he acts like he's 8.
+If you want better EPDs and uniform, fine, pigmented gray fleeces with lots of crimps per inch and essentially no guard hair, here you go!

 This line produces lingering 13 to 19 micron pigmented gray fleeces...consistently.

-I combined Fox's first five fleeces into one lot to make yarn at Heart and Soul and they commented on the uniformity of the lot.
+Fox's first five fleeces were combined into one lot to make yarn at Heart and Soul and they commented on the uniformity of the lot.

 Thanks to his sire, Royal Bronze, Fox is a master at overall uniformity, removing guard hair and fining down fleeces and adding more crimps per inch, good staple length, along with deep and vivid colors.
 He's a SILVER GRAY, SNOWMASS BRED, AOBA NATIONAL COMPOSITE CHAMPION and well proven to produce healthy, correct, typey progeny!